-3551: Training of dogs.
-3552: Special dog training areas.
-3553: Field trials for bird dogs or coon dogs.
-3554.
-Field trials for retrieving dogs.
-3555: Training and field trials for beagles and other rabbit hounds.
+3551: Training of dogs, 3552: Special dog training areas, 3553: Field trials for bird dogs or coon dogs, 3554.
+Field trials for retrieving dogs, 3555: Training and field trials for beagles and other rabbit hounds.

 Sec.
 3454.
 License necessary.
 No dog shall be kept within the limits of this state unless such dog shall have been licensed by its owner in accordance with the laws of Maine.
-"Owner" means any person or persons, firm, association or corporation owning, keeping or harboring a dog.
+"Owner" means any person or persons, firm, association or corporation owning, keeping or harboring a dog,

 Sec.
 3455.
 Dogs not to run at large.
-It shall be unlawful for any dog, licensed or unlicensed, to run at large, except when used for hunting.
-The owner or keeper of any dog found running at large shall be subject to the penalties provided in Title 12, section 3060.
+It shall be unlawful for the owner of any dog, licensed or unlicensed, to permit such dog to run at large, except when used for hunting.
 "At large" means off the premises of the owner and not under the control of any person by means of personal presence and attention as will reasonably control the conduct of such dog.